LuxuryTimepiece/SmileYoureOnCamera/README.md

 # Face Detection with Smiley Faces

 This is a Python script that uses OpenCV to perform face detection in real-time using a webcam.
 It then overlays a smiley face on each detected face.
+When faces are detected, script will print number of faces detected in upper right of window.
+Lastly, in terminal window, the script is continually printing the coordinates of any detected faces.

 ## Requirements